-A recommendation that is presented as suitable for the client to whom it is made and is based on a consideration of the circumstances of that client the professional indemnity insurance requirements set out in Part 6 of this Handbook a member of a Designated Professional Body who is entitled to practice the profession in question and, in practising it, is subject to the rules of that Designated Professional Body.

-- (a) a sole practitioner, a partner of a partnership, a member of a limited liability partnership, or a director of a company and where any such principal is not a natural person (i.e. an individual) this term will apply to the natural person in control of the relevant legal entity; or - (b) where used in the context of appointed representatives, the authorised person who is party to a contract with the appointed representative and who is responsible for the acts of the appointed representative resulting in them being exempt under section 39 of FSMA 2000 (Exemption of appointed representatives). - (a) an investment firm or credit institution which is providing or performing investment services and activities on a professional basis - (b) a management company which is providing, in accordance with Article 5(3) of the UCITS directive, the investment service specified in paragraph 4 or 5 of Section A, or the ancillary - service specified in paragraph 1 of Section B, of Annex I to the Markets in Financial Instruments Directive, or - (c) a market operator which is providing the investment service specified in paragraph 8 of Section A of Annex I to the Markets in Financial InstrumentsDirective a person which is:
+Personal recommendation to who mmendation that is presented as suitable for the client om it is made and is based on a consideration of the stances of that client.
+PII Requirements - ofessional indemnity insurance requirements set out 6 of this Handbook .
+Practitioner member entitleo practis nber of a Designated Professional Body who is d to practice the profession in question and, in ing it, is subject to the rules of that Designated asional Body.
+Principal As the context requires: a sole practitioner , a partner of a partnership, a member of a limited liability partnership, or a director of a company and where any such principal is not a natural person (i.e. an individual) this term will apply to the natural person in control of the relevant legal entity; or where used in the context of appointed representatives , the authorised person who is party to a contract with the appointed representative and who is responsible for the acts of the appointed representative resulting in them being exempt under section 39 of FSMA 2000 (Exemption of appointed representatives).
+Professional dealer an investment firm or credit institution which is providing or performing investment services and activities on a professional basis 1 a management company which is providing, in accordance with Article 5(3) of the UCITS directive, the investment service specified in paragraph 4 or 5 of Section A, or the ancillary service specified in paragraph 1 of Section B, of Annex I to the Markets in Financial Instruments Directive , or : a market operator which is providing the investment service specified in paragraph 8 of Section A of Annex I to the Markets in Financial Instruments Directive Professional Firm a pers on which is: i an individual who is entitled to practise a profession regulated by a designated professional body and, in practising it, is subject to its rules, whether or not he is a member of that body; or all services provided by a firm.

-(a) an individual who is entitled to practise a profession regulated by a designated professional body and, in practising it, is subject to its rules, whether or not he is a member of that body; or (b) a person (not being an individual) which is controlled or managed by one or more such individuals.
+(b) a person (not being an individual) which is controlled or managed by one or more such individuals.